tobyhodges/fair-research-software/episodes/04-version-control.md

 special database that allows users to "travel through time" and compare earlier versions of the files with the current state.

-## Motivation for using a version control system
+## Why use a version control system?

 The main motivation as scientists to use version control in our projects is for reproducibility purposes.
 As hinted to above, by tracking and storing every change